Welcome to St Vincent College and information that will guide you when making choices either for yourself or your son/daughter or Looked after Child.

-Teaching staff working in the Learning Support Unit and in Cross College Support all have specialist qualifications.
-These include the following:
+Teaching staff working in the School of Personalised Learning and in Cross College Support have specialist qualifications.

 Learning Support Assistants:

 LSAs have a range of qualifications based within the cohort.
-Approximately 15% have a full teaching qualification and others are educated to degree standard in a range of subject areas.
-Some have Care and Health qualifications including Registered Nurse status.
-Approximately 25% have a recognised Level 3 qualification in Learning Support and others have a Mentoring qualification.
 Many have had experience working with young people with ASD and Cerebral Palsy and all staff are trained to deliver: